 Propagation: Seeds, cuttings

-Powderpuff plants are often available at nurseries that specialize in native plants.
+Sunshine mimosa plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery in your area.
 Seeds are available from the Florida Wildflower Cooperative.